 11 December, 2022

 There are now at least three versions of Jess Franco's 1983 adaptation of Edgar Allan Poe's THE FALL OF THE HOUSE OF USHER.
-The one that is the most doggedly unavailable, which was loudly ridiculed by the audience when it was shown in Spain almost 40 years ago, is the long lost first director's cut.
+The one that is the most doggedly unavailable, which was loudly ridiculed by the audience when it was shown in Spain over 40 years ago, is the long lost first director's cut.
 This is the one the dedicated Jess Franco scholar most wants to discover.
 Since it's never been theatrically released anywhere, has no video or digital presentation and has virtually disappeard for four decades, hopes are slim for a reevalutation.

-The most well-known version, with additional scenes and produced by Eurocine, has had numerous titles and home video releases over the last 40 years.
-The original 1983 title:El hundimiento de la casa Usher, followed by,
+The most well-known version, with additional scenes featuring Olivier Mathot, footage from GRITOS EN LA NOCHE and produced by Eurocine, has had numerous titles and home video releases over the last 40 years.

 Alternative titles: